 - Consumers have an increasing number of high fuel economy/low CO2 vehicle choices

-1: Average new vehicle CO2 emissions are at a record low, and fuel economy is at a record high for MY 2015
+1. Average new vehicle CO2 emissions fell by 2 grams per mile to a record low, and fuel economy increased 0.1 miles per gallon to a record high

-The final MY 2015 adjusted, real world CO2 emissions rate for all new personal vehicles is 358 g/mi, which is an 8 g/mi decrease from MY 2014 and the lowest level ever.
-The MY 2015 adjusted fuel economy is 24.8 mpg, which is 0.5 mpg higher than MY 2014, and is a record high.
+The final MY 2016 adjusted, real world CO2 emissions rate for all new personal vehicles is 359 g/mi, which is a 2 g/mi decrease from MY 2015 and the lowest level ever.
+The MY 2016 adjusted fuel economy is 24.7 mpg, which is 0.1 mpg higher than MY 2015, and is a record high.

 The greatest value of the historical Trends database is the documentation of long-term trends.
-CO2 emissions and fuel economy have improved in nine out of the last eleven years, and decreased only once.
-Based on the final data through MY 2015, CO2 emissions have decreased by 103 g/mi, or 22%, since MY 2004, and fuel economy has increased by 5.5 mpg, or 28%, with an average annual improvement of about 0.5 mpg per year.
+Since MY 2004, CO2 emissions and fuel economy have improved in ten out of twelve years, and decreased only twice.
+CO2 emissions have decreased by 102 g/mi, or 22%, and fuel economy has increased by 5.4 mpg, or 28%, with an average annual improvement of about 0.5 mpg per year.

 Vehicle weight and power are two important design parameters that help determine a vehicle’s CO2 emissions and fuel economy.